 The Daneville Heritage Museum helps preserve and celebrate Viborg’s proud Danish History.
 Displays include blacksmith tools, the Hooker, SD post office, pioneer dinnerware, doll collection, Christmas room, household items and collections.
 Visit their website to get more information on hours, tours, and displays.

-The Daneville Heritage Museum will be open throughout Danish Days weekend during the following times:
+The Daneville Heritage Museum will be open throughout Danish Days weekend.

 Daneville Heritage Museum History